osilander/bacterial-genomics-intro/command-line/index.rst

 Note that ``>`` will write your text to the file, while ``>>`` will *append* your text to the file.

 More commonly, though, you will want to make a file that has something in it, and that something might be complicated.
-Usually, then, we will use the very basic GUI editor ``nano``.
+Or, you might want to edit something that is in the file.
+While there are ways to do this without ever opening the file at all, this takes considerable experience.
+Instead, then, we will use the very basic GUI editor ``nano``.
 Try typing ``nano`` on the command line, and this editor should open.
 Hopefully the layout of the editor will be self-explanatory.

 Copying a file or directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes you will want to copy a file or directory - perhaps to have on hand as a backup, perhaps to modify in some way, or perhaps for some other reason.
 The command to copy a file is ``cp``:

 .. code-block:: bash

+    # copy a file and rename it
     cp myfile.txt mycopiedfile.txt

+    # copy a file into a directory
+    # in this case the name stays the same
+    cp myfile.txt mydir/

 To copy a directory, you need to add an option: